-The Cynthia Jarvis Memorial Scholarship, established in 1998 by Virginia M. Carver, Associate Professor Emerita of the Department of Dance, honors the memory of Cynthia Jarvis (1957-1993) who pursued the B.S.Ed. in dance at the University of Georgia 1989-92.
-Cynthia benefited immensely from summer study at the American Dance Festival at Duke University the summers of 1990 and 1991.
+The Cynthia Jarvis Memorial Scholarship:

+Established in 1998 by Virginia M. Carver, Associate Professor Emerita of the Department of Dance, this summery study scholarship honors the memory of Cynthia Jarvis (1957-1993) who pursued the B.S.Ed. in Dance at the University of Georgia 1989-92.
+Cynthia benefitted immensely from summer study at the American Dance Festival at Duke University and priority is given to those planning to attend ADF, however, all students with plans to attend a serious professional dance training program of 3 weeks or longer will be considered.
+NOTE: This scholarship is open to both current and recently graduated (summer after graduating) dance majors who are pursuing further education at UGA.